MicrosoftDocs/security/zero-trust/apply-zero-trust-azure-services-overview.md

 ---
-title: Overview - Apply Zero Trust principles to Azure services
+title: How do I apply Zero Trust principles to Azure services?
-description: This article gives an overview of how to apply Zero Trust principles to Microsoft Azure services. ms.date: 06/08/2023
+description: An overview of the set of articles that describe how to apply Zero Trust principles to Microsoft Azure services. ms.date: 06/08/2023
 ms.service: security
 author: sikovatc